ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 ## Repository and Database

-The repository for the articles has moved to [CEC.Blazor.SPA Repository](https://github.com/ShaunCurtis/CEC.Blazor.SPA).
+The repository for the articles has moved to [Blazor.Database Repository](https://github.com/ShaunCurtis/Blazor.Database).
 [CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor) is now obselete and will be removed.

 There's a SQL script in /SQL in the repository for building the database.

 The Server and WASM versions of the site have been combined into a single site.
 You can switch between the two in the left hand menu.
 The site starts in Server mode - [https://cec-blazor-server.azurewebsites.net/](https://cec-blazor-server.azurewebsites.net/).
-The WASM server site exists for bebugging WASM code only.

-Serveral classes described here are part of the separate *CEC.Blazor.Core* library.
-The Github is [here](https://github.com/ShaunCurtis/CEC.Blazor.Core), and is available as a Nuget Package.

 ## Design Philosophy

 ### Data

-The data side of the project is structured fairly conventionally, loosely based on the three tier - data, logical and presentation layer - model.
+The data side of the project is structured loosely on the three tier - data, logical and presentation layer - model.
 The data layers implement standard CRUDL - Create/Read/Update/Delete/List - actions against database entities.

 The application library contains two `DbContext` classes:

 1. `LocalWeatherDbContext` uses a standard SQL database with a connection string defined in `AppSettings`.
 2. `InMemoryWeatherDbContext` uses an In-Memory SQLite database for testing and demo purposes.

-Services for `DbContext` classes are created using `AddDBContextFactory` and injected into or captured by consuming classes through the `IDbContextFactory<TDbContext>` interface.
+The `DbContext` services are created through a DBContextFactory implemented on services as `AddDBContextFactory`.
+The services are comsumed through it's `IDbContextFactory<TDbContext>` interface.

 The base data layer is defined by a `IFactoryDataService` interface.  `FactoryDataService` is an abstract level implementation of `IFactoryDataService`.
 There are three data services that implement most of the boilerplate code: